Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 It's generated during the build process by injecting project-specific instructions into a special pre-compiled executable provided by the package.
 Internally, the host executable is a managed .NET Framework v3.5 assembly, which allows it to run out-of-the-box on all platforms starting with Windows 7.

-When the user executes the application through the bootstrapper, it goes through the following steps:
+When the user executes the application using the bootstrapper, it goes through the following steps:

 ```mermaid
 flowchart